 Section 1.
-This act may be cited as the "Star Farms Village at North Port Stewardship District Act."
+This act may be cited as the "Waterlin Stewardship District Act."

 Section 2.
-Legislative findings and intent; definitions; policy.-
+Legislative findings and intent; definitions; policy.

-(1) LEGISLATIVE INTENT AND PURPOSE OF THE DISTRICT.-
+(1) LEGISLATIVE INTENT AND PURPOSE OF THE DISTRICT.

-- (a) The extensive lands located wholly within the City of North Port and covered by this act contain many opportunities for thoughtful, comprehensive, responsible, and consistent development over a long period. - (b) There is a need to use a single special and limited purpose independent special district unit of local government for the Star Farms Village at North Port Stewardship District lands located within the City of North Port and covered by this act to provide for a more comprehensive community development approach, which will facilitate an integral relationship between regional transportation, land use, and urban design to provide for a diverse mix of housing and regional employment and economic development opportunities, rather than fragmented development with underutilized infrastructure generally associated with urban sprawl.
+(a) The extensive lands located wholly within Osceola County and covered by this act contain many opportunities for thoughtful, comprehensive, responsible, and consistent development over a long period.

+(b) There is a need to use a special and limited purpose independent special district unit of local government for the Waterlin Stewardship District lands located within Osceola County and covered by this act to provide for a more comprehensive communities development approach, which will facilitate an integral relationship between transportation, land use and urban design to provide for a diverse mix of housing and regional employment and economic development opportunities, rather than fragmented development with underutilized infrastructure generally associated with urban sprawl.